usnistgov/guilogger/README.md

 For each case the namming standard will be [toolkit-name]logger as you see '__gtklogger__'.

-Installtion & Test
+Install & Test
 ==================

 Gtklogger
 ---------
-To install __gtklogger__, go inside the folder and type: python setup.py install.
-Yet if you do not have root privileges you add '--user' as the following: python setup.py install --user.
+To install __gtklogger__, go inside the folder and type: *python setup.py install*.
+Yet if you do not have root privileges you add '--user' as the following: *python setup.py install --user* to install it locally.

-To test the __gtklogger__, please take a look at the examples folder there is a __gtkloggerdemo__ project in it.
+To test the __gtklogger__, please take a look at the examples folder.
+There is a __gtkloggerdemo__ project in it.
 It is a simple GTK UI app to manage the creation of some geometric shapes.
 Please look carefully how it integrates __gtklogger__ to be able to enable the recording /replaying.

-To simply run the app type: python gtkloggerdemo.py.
+To simply run the app type: *python gtkloggerdemo.py*.

-To record a session in a 'log.py' file do: python gtkloggerdemo.py --record=log.py From here you can instrument the log file with some tests.
+To record a session in a 'log.py' file do: *python gtkloggerdemo.py --record=log.py*.
+From here you can instrument the log file with some tests.

-To replay the log file (instrumented or not) type: python gtkloggerdemo --replay=log.py
+To replay the log file (instrumented or not) type: *python gtkloggerdemo --replay=log.py*.

 __NOTE__: When you start a recording, there is another GUI that appears.
 It is the guilogger UI for GTK.
 It allows you to view the events recoded in the log file and also be able to add some comments as the recording goes.